benjamin-heasly/gradle-fetch-poc/README.md

 Use environment variables to point the script where you want:
   * `REPOSITORY`, `USERNAME`, and `PASSWORD` can point at Maven central, or your own repository.
-  * `GROUP`, `ID`, and `VERSION` select the artifact (and its dependencies) that you want.
+  * `GROUP`, `ID`, `VERSION`, and `EXTENSION` select the artifact (plus any dependencies) that you want.

 For example, get an arbitrary Archiva dependency from Maven Central:
 ```
-REPOSITORY="https://repo1.maven.org/maven2" USERNAME="" PASSWORD="" GROUP="org.apache.archiva" ID="archiva-cli" VERSION="2.2.0" ./gradlew -b fetch.gradle fetchAll
+REPOSITORY="https://repo1.maven.org/maven2" USERNAME="" PASSWORD="" GROUP="org.apache.archiva" ID="archiva-cli" VERSION="2.2.0" EXTENSION="pom" ./gradlew -b fetch.gradle fetchAll
 ```

 Gradle will resolve the artifact and dependencies and put them in your local cache.
 The script will tell you the path to each file.
-The `FETCHED` prefix should make the file paths easy to parse.
+The `FETCHED` prefix should make the file paths easy to parse line-by-line.

 The output looks like this:
 ```